1-finance-logo

 • Forward PEG Ratio

-The Valuation Score is calculated as a weighted average of these parameters:
+The index is calculated as a weighted average of these parameters:

-• A score between 75 to 80 indicates that the index is undervalued.
+• A score between 80 to 85 indicates that the index is Undervalued.

-• A score between 65-75 is categorised as Fairly Valued, it usually is the largest cohort and includes the maximum number of countries/indices.
+• A score between 70-80 is categorised as Fairly Valued.
+It usually is the largest cohort and includes the maximum number of countries/indices.

-• Similarly, a score within the range of 60 to 65 is considered overvalued.
+• Similarly, a score within the range of 65 to 70 is considered Overvalued.

 Next, let’s break down and analyse the scoring methodology for each of the constituents of the index: